ziqiangc/ziqiangc.github.io/projects.md

 - A human specific fusion gene, accounts for the translational gap for cholinergic strategies in Alzheimer’s disease <span style="background-color: #c7c7c7">`AR1 LMM`</span>

 <span style="background-color: #ffbb78">`survey`</span> **Grit and Resilience (Personality Traits) in Burnout among Medical Students in Buffalo area**
+- Investigates grit (continued fortitude in the face of hardship) and resilience (ability to recover from a setback) and their relationship to burnout (emotional exhaustion caused by prolonged stress or frustration).

 ## 2018